carlow78/fruit-memory/TESTING.md

 Issue - Game was stopping when a pair of cards were matched.

-Background and Solution - During development I came across an issue that I could not resolve myself and could not find any help for it online.
+Background and Solution - During development I came across an issue that I could not resolve myself and could not find any help for online.
 So I contacted Code Institute's online Tutor Support chat for my first time.
 I shared my workspace using Gitpod and explained my issue to the tutor Roo.
 He quickly identified the problem and told me how to fix it.
 I had my IF statement backwards.
 I was checking for cards that don't match first before a pair match.

 Learning outcome - The lesson I learned here is being a total newbie to programming is not to be afraid to ask for help from others with more experience after you have tried your best to resolve the issue yourself.